What is Agency Cost?

 - Bonding Costs: Contractual obligations are entered between the company and the agent.
 A manager continues to stay with a company even after it is acquired, who might forego the employment opportunities.

 - Residual Losses: In case the monitoring bonding costs are not enough to diverge the principal and agent interests, additional costs are incurred which are called the residual costs.

 #2 – Indirect Agency Cost

 The indirect agency costs are those that refer to the expenses incurred due to the opportunity lost.
 For example, there is a project that the management can undertake but might result in the termination of their jobs.
 However, the shareholders of the company are of the opinion that if the company undertakes the project it will improve the shareholders’ values and if the management rejects the project it will have to face a huge loss in terms of shareholders’ stake.
 Since this expense is not directly quantifiable but affects the interests of the management and shareholders, it becomes a part of the indirect agency costs.

 How to Limit Agency Costs?

-The most common method to handle the agency costs involved in a company is by way of implementing incentives scheme, which can be of two types: financial and non-financial incentives scheme.
+The most common method to handle the agency costs involved in a company is by way of implementing incentive scheme, which can be of two types: financial and non-financial incentives scheme.

 #1 – Financial Incentives Scheme